-Goats can enter with CVI only.
-No tests are required.
-The veterinary statement concerning the flock inspection is required.
-All goats must be identified by 1) a USDA approved tag, 2) a legible registration tattoo, or 3) a legible USDA approved herd tattoo with individual animal ID.Electronic implant devices (microchips) are only permitted if enrolled in the Scrapie Flock Certification Program and/or the electronic implant ED is recorded on the goat's registration paper.
+Goats can enter with CVI.
+All goats must be identified by one of the following: 1) USDA approved tags or 2) a legible USDA approved registration tattoo or 3) a legible USDA approved herd tattoo and individual animal ID number or 4) electronic implant device (microchip) if the goat is enrolled in the Scrapie Flock Certification Program and/or the electronic implant ID is recorded on the goat's registration paper.
+For information on scrapie ID, contact USDA at 1-866-USDA-TAG (1-866-873-2824).
+The veterinary statement certifying the herd of origin was inspected with no evidence of contagious disease in the herd at the time of inspection is required.
 Note that individual county fairs may require rabies vaccination.
+No regulatory tests are required for goats.